 Provides students with the opportunity to develop, through exercises and routines, a sustainable and robust writing practice, while exploring the connections between reportage and story, between documentary and art, between poetry and persuasion, and other relationships between the writer and the world.
-Prerequisite: 6.0 university credits including one of ENGL 1851H, 2851H, 2853H or 2859H, or permission of the instructor.
+Prerequisite: ENGL 2855H or 6.0 university credits including one of ENGL 2851H, 2853H, or 2859H, or permission of the instructor.